crisbeto/angular-svg-round-progressbar/README.md

 ## Install

 Include Angular and [roundProgress.min.js](https://raw.githubusercontent.com/crisbeto/angular-svg-round-progressbar/master/build/roundProgress.min.js) or [roundProgress.js](https://raw.githubusercontent.com/crisbeto/angular-svg-round-progressbar/master/build/roundProgress.js) in your page.
-You can use bower, or a script-tag:
+You can use npm, bower, or a script-tag:

+`npm install angular-svg-progressbar`

+or

 `bower install angular-svg-round-progressbar`